Ebola virus disease in the Democratic Republic of Congo

 Original publication date: August 3, 2018

 The ongoing outbreak of Ebola virus disease (EVD) in the Democratic Republic of Congo (DRC) was originally reported on August 1, 2018.
-This outbreak now represents the largest ever reported in the DRC and the second largest worldwide.
-EVD has been reported in both cities and rural areas in North Kivu and Ituri provinces, located in the northeastern part of the country.
-The risk of this outbreak spreading to other provinces of the DRC is very high.
+EVD has been reported in both cities and rural areas in North Kivu, South Kivu and Ituri provinces, located in the northeastern part of the country.